-How Brown Skin is Influencing Color Trends In Media
+How Brown Skin is Influencing Color Trends In Entertainment Media

 Originally, I’d planned to write about my prediction that peach or nude (or, really, some hue in between those two) would replace “millennial pink” within the year as the latest trending color on your newsfeed.
 But while I was dragging and dropping pics from the Web to prove my point, a more compelling pattern jumped out at me.
 The range of different brown skin tones that I’ve seen glowing in ad images and commercial campaigns lately is impossible, and too irresistible, to ignore.
 As people of color become centered in more visual communications, the color palettes, lighting techniques and moods we see rising in popularity are composed specifically to suit brown skin.
 And this is major.

 COLOR TRENDS MATTER.
 NOT JUST AESTHETICALLY, BUT ALSO ECONOMICALLY.

 I remember watching “The Devil Wears Prada” for the first time and getting my life over Miranda Priestly’s epic read of Andy when she dared to snicker about the color of a garment holding so much importance (catch the scene here).
 When Andy naively scoffs that she can’t tell the difference between two belts in near-but-not-quite-identical shades of blue, Miranda schools her about how the very sweater Andy has on “represents millions of dollars and countless jobs” and was, in fact, “selected for you by the people in this room.”
 Whether on the runway, in ad campaigns, in interior design trends, or in your favorite television shows, color has value across industries that transcends personal preference.